-For more than a century England had possessed 13 colonies stretching along the coast between Canada and Florida.
-The British Parliament made laws that benefited the English merchants, and by 1750 had passed many laws to encourage trade with her colonies.
+For more than a century, England had possessed 13 colonies stretching along the coast between Canada and Florida.
+The British Parliament made laws that benefited the English merchants, and by 1750 had passed many laws to encourage trade with its colonies.
 Some of the laws forbade them to trade with other countries or even, in some cases, with one another.
 Had all these laws been rigidly carried out, the great Revolution might have come before it did.
-This is a timeline of events through the Revolutionary War which would see a Nation’s birth and the world’s beacon of Freedom.
+This is a timeline of events through the Revolutionary War, which would see a Nation’s birth and the world’s beacon of Freedom.

 British Reforms and Colonial Resistance:

-July 1764 – James Otis publishes “The Rights of the British Colonies Asserted and Proved.”
+July 1764 – James Otis published “The Rights of the British Colonies Asserted and Proved.”

 August 1764 – Boston, Massachusetts merchants begin a boycott of British luxury goods.

 March 22, 1765 – The Stamp Act was passed by the British Parliament.

 March 24, 1765 – The Quartering Act required American colonists to house British troops and food.

 July 1765 – The Sons of Liberty, a secret organization opposed to the Stamp Act, was formed.

 December 1765 – Over 200 Boston merchants refuse to pay the Stamp Tax.

 January 1766 – The New York assembly refuses to fully enforce the Quartering Act.